Low Energy States and CPT invariance at the Big Bang: Acknowledgments

-We have benefited from discussions with I. Agulló, A. Ferreiro and J. Olmedo.
+We thank the anonymous referee for their careful reading of this manuscript and very helpful comments.
+We have benefited from discussions with I. Agulló, A. Ferreiro, and J. Olmedo.
 We also thank P. Beltrán-Palau for collaborating in early stages of this project.
-This work is supported by the Spanish Grants PID2020-116567GB-C2-1 funded by MCIN/AEI/10.13039/501100011033, and PROMETEO/2020/079 (Generalitat Valenciana).
-S. N. is supported by the Universidad de Valencia, within the Atracci\'o de Talent Ph.D fellowship No. UV-INV- 506 PREDOC19F1-1005367.
+This work is supported by the Spanish Grants No. PID2020-116567GB-C2-1 funded by MCIN/AEI/10.13039/501100011033, and PROMETEO/2020/079 (Generalitat Valenciana).
+S. N. is supported by the Universidad de Valencia, within the Atracci\'o de Talent Ph.D Fellowship No. UV-INV- 506 PREDOC19F1-1005367.
 S. P. is supported by the Leverhulme Trust, Grant No. RPG-2021-299.